 During pregnancy, your focus may have shifted to your growing baby.
 But you, too, may need some extra TLC, especially if you get sick.
-According to the Centers for Disease Control and Prevention, some 9 in 10 women take medication at some point during their pregnancies.
+According to the Centers for Disease Control and Prevention, some

 Many over-the-counter (OTC) drugs and prescription medications are classified by the U.S. Food and Drug Administration (FDA) according to risk.

 Those falling in categories A, B, or C are generally considered “safe” for use during pregnancy.
 This is because the benefit of taking the medication outweighs any associated risks demonstrated by studies on animals or humans:

 |Controlled studies on pregnant women show no risk to fetus in first trimester or later trimesters.

 |Animal studies haven’t shown adverse effects on fetus, but there are no controlled studies on pregnant women.

 Animal studies have shown adverse effects that weren’t confirmed by studies on women in the first trimester.